albertofaria/bdus/README.md

 <!-- ----------------------------------------------------------------------- -->

-BDUS is a Linux 4.0+ framework for developing **block devices in user space**.
+BDUS is a Linux 4.0+ framework for implementing **block devices in user space**, enabling you to create block device drivers as regular C programs.
-More specifically, it enables you to implement block device drivers as regular user-space programs written in C.
+It was introduced by the SYSTOR '21 paper ["BDUS: Implementing Block Devices in User Space"](https://doi.org/10.1145/3456727.3463768).

 <dl>